MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 * The default will raise an exception
 * You can have the gem do a `#pluck` to auto detect which models to search in, but this can be expensive
 * You can specify which models to search in, this has the added benefit of allowing to search for a subset only

+### Doesn't compose well

+Let's say Posts that have a comment that was reported and a comment that was made by an admin.
+You have to be careful, because using `#includes` and `#joins` will instead return Posts what have a comment that is both reported and made by an admin at the same time.

+If you are looking for it to possibly be 2 different comments, then you either need to write the `#joins` manually or to use simply use the `#where_assoc_*` of this gem.

 ## ActiveRecord only alternatives